stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 cost-limits are described in detail in [this forum post](https://forum.stacks.org/t/more-accurate-cost-functions-for-clarity-native-functions/12386).

 Any modification of cost-limits is a consensus-breaking change.
-There seems to be broad community support for changing the cost-limits, the question is exactly how and when they go into effect.
+We believe that there is broad community support for changing the cost-limits, the question is exactly how and when they go into effect.
 A previous proposal suggested using a voting contract to determine the block height at which a network-upgrade, described in detail in [this Github